 What about other valuation factors?

 Knowing from which market and artist your work of art derives sets the scene for valuations.
-Now valuers consider six additional factors - quality, rarity, condition, provenance, exhibition and publication history and size.
+Values will also however, consider six additional factors when developing their report: quality, rarity, condition, provenance, exhibition and publication history, and size.

 Quality is that ‘je ne sais quoi’.
-It’s those intangible traits that inspire people to stand in front of a painting for hours on end, head tilted.
-Sometimes quality arises from the formal traits of a work such as artist’s technical execution and composition or else from the poignancy, uniqueness or pertinence of its subject.
+It refers to those intangible traits that inspire people to stand in front of a painting for hours on end, head tilted.
+Sometimes quality arises from the formal traits of a work, such as the artist's technical execution and composition or else from the poignancy, uniqueness or pertinence of its subject.

 Rarity is self explanatory.
-If a work is especially rare, its value will reflect this.
+If a work is especially rare, it is more desirable and those, probably more valuable.

-If a work of art is damaged, fading or punctured its condition is effected.
+If a work of art is damaged, fading or punctured, its condition is affected.
 Ideally, your work of art will be in stellar condition.

 Similar to provenance, is the Exhibition and Publication History of a work of art.
-If a work has been exhibited or published anywhere significant, its value can increase.
+If a work has been exhibited or published anywhere significant, its value can strengthen.

-We also engage the principals decreed by the International Valuations Standards Committee, alongside our expertise.
+Alongside our expertise, we also engage the principals decreed by the International Valuations Standards Committee.
 Since 2001, Angela Tandori has been an active participant in both the primary and secondary Australian Art Market.
 She has experience as a gallerist, dealer, valuer, consultant and auctioneer.